rodrihgh/rodrihgh.github.io/_projects/user-activity-detection.md

 but if only _some_ users do, it may manage to tell apples from pears.

 This is what I mean by compressed information.
-The only thing the antenna receives is a tiny and juicy fruit smoothie that will hopefully tell which users are active and which ones are not.
+The only thing the antenna receives is a tiny and juicy fruit mix that will hopefully tell which users are active and which ones are not.

 What you see in the pictures is a collection